-Advanced Input Validation Configuration File /WEB-INF/classes/esapi/ security-config.properties Property Default Value Description log.msg.security.off SECURITY for [%s] is OFF If security is turned OFF, this message is logged.
+Advanced Input Validation Configuration File /WEB-INF/classes/esapi/se curity-config.properties Property Default Value Description log.msg.security.off SECURITY for [%s] is OFF If security is turned OFF, this message will be logged.
 This message in the logs can alert administrators if the security configuration has been tampered with. msg.cannot.load Security configuration [%s] cannot be loaded.
 If there is an error in the security configuration files, this message is logged.
 This is a severe error and should be resolved by the administrator.

-Protecting Against XML External Entity Attacks
+4.6 Protecting Against XML External Entity Attacks

-XML files are vulnerable to XML External Entity (XXE) attacks when they include a Document Type Definition (DTD) with a DOCTYPE declaration.
-Because of this risk, JasperReports Server checks for DOCTYPE declarations.
-By default, this protection is disabled as the setting causes errors if the XML files are vulnerable to the attack.
+XML files are vulnerable to XML External Entity (XXE) attacks when they include a DTD (Document Type Definition) that has a DOCTYPE declaration.
+Because of this risk, JasperReports Server can check for DOCTYPE declarations.
+By default, this protection is disabled, since the setting causes errors if your XML files are vulnerable to the attack.
 Consider enabling this setting if XXE attacks are a concern.
 For more information on this security issue, see Wikipedia's article on XML External Entity Attack.

-Before enabling the check, ensure that the XML files in your repository do not include DOCTYPE declarations.
+Before enabling the check, ensure that the XML files in your repository don't include DOCTYPE declarations.